valermor/pages/README.rst

 Fourth step - adding traits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Traits* are the condition that have to be verified for the page to be
+*Traits* are the conditions that have to be verified for the page to be
 in the loaded state.
 In our case, the page has user text input, password
-text input and submit button since we are going to interact with them.
+text input and submit button, since those are the elements we are going to interact with.
-We start by defining three private methods which check the presence of
+We'll start by defining three private methods to check the presence of
 those elements.

 .. code:: python